 mail us | mail this page

-We currently believe that Greylisting (and its derivatives) together with SPF are the most effective techniques to fight the ever rising tide of SPAM.
+We currently believe that Greylisting (and its derivatives) together with SPF are the most effective techniques to fight the ever rising tide of random incoming SPAM.
+DKIM represents another approach that a mail sender may use, combined with some reputation system, to authenticate that outgoing mail from a particular source is legitimate.

 It is estimated that over 15 billion SPAM messages are sent every day.
 Some days it used to feel like they all arrived in our mailboxes.

-As the volume of spam rises the anti-spam tools and content filters are becoming increasingly aggressive such that the number of false positives is becoming perilously high.
-We probably all know of at least one incident where our genuine email either got stuck in a spam folder or was probably discarded completely.
+As the volume of spam rises, the anti-spam tools and content filters are becoming increasingly aggressive such that the number of false positives is becoming perilously high.
+We probably all know of at least one incident where our genuine email either got stuck in a spam folder or was probably discarded as junk.

 Classic Solutions